Matiasus/USART/README.md

 } E_framebits;
 </pre>
 <p>
-Parity enum type defines parity.
-Parity could be disable or enable which means even or odd parity.
+Parity enum type defines parity of data frame.
+Allowable values are disable parity, even parity - add one if the number of ones in data data frame is odd, and odd parity - add one if number of ones in data frame is even.
 </p>
 <pre>
 /** @enum parity - none, even, odd */